Deuring's mass formula of a Mumford family: Second tensor power of the universal filtered Dieudonn e e module and a mass formula

 \subsection{Preliminary discussion}

-Everything discussed in this paragraph, if no mistake arises, is entirely due to Faltings (\cite{Fa2},\cite{Fa3}).
-We collect his results in a form which we could apply in the following conveniently.
+In this paragraph, we collect Faltings's results (\cite{Fa2},\cite{Fa3}) into a form which we can apply in the following conveniently.
 Note also that $M$ in the following discussion could be relaxed to be an arbitrary smooth proper scheme over $W(k)$.
 Let $U=\Spec R\subset M$ be a small affine subset, which means that there is an \'{e}tale map $W(k)[T^{\pm}]\to R$.
-Let $\bar R$ be the maximal extension of $R$ which is \'{e}tale in characteristic zero (see Ch II a) \cite{Fa2}) and $\Gamma_R=\Gal(\bar R|R)$ be the Galois group.
-Let $MF_{[0,p-2]}^{\nabla}(R)$ be the category introduced in \S3 \cite{Fa3}, and $\Rep_{\Z_p}(\Gamma_R)$ the category of continuous representations of $\Gamma_R$ on free $\Z_p$-modules of finite rank.
+Let $\bar R$ be the maximal extension of $R$ which is \'{e}tale in characteristic zero (see Ch.
+II a) \cite{Fa2}) and $\Gamma_R=\Gal(\bar R|R)$ be the Galois group.
+Let $\mathcal{MF}_{[0,p-2]}^{\nabla}(R)$ be the category introduced in \S3 \cite{Fa3}, and $\Rep_{\Z_p}(\Gamma_R)$ the category of continuous representations of $\Gamma_R$ on free $\Z_p$-modules of finite rank.
 By the fundamental theorem (Theorem 5* \cite{Fa3}), there is a fully faithful contravariant functor An object lying in the image of the functor $\DD$ is called a \emph{dual crystalline representation}\footnote{It is said to be dual because the functor $\DD$ maps the first crystalline cohomology of an abelian variety to the dual of the first \'{e}tale cohomology.
 See Theorem 7 \cite{Fa3}.}.
-For our convenience, we shall also consider the covariant functor $\DD^*$, which maps an object $H\in MF_{[0,p-2]}^{\nabla}(R)$ to the dual of $\DD(H)$ in $\Rep_{\Z_p}(\Gamma_R)$, and call an object in the image of $\DD^*$ a crystalline representation.
+For our convenience, we shall also consider the covariant functor $\DD^\vee$, which maps an object $H\in \mathcal{MF}_{[0,p-2]}^{\nabla}(R)$ to the dual of $\DD(H)$ in $\Rep_{\Z_p}(\Gamma_R)$, and call an object in the image of $\DD^\vee$ a crystalline representation.
 The $p$-torsion analogue of the above theorem is established in \cite{Fa2}.
 For clarity of exposition, we use the subscript tor to distinguish the torsion analogues.
-So there is also a fully faithful functor (Theorem 2.6 in loc. cit.)
+So there is also a fully faithful functor (Theorem 2.6 loc. cit.)

-It follows from the construction that for an object $H\in MF_{[0,p-2]}^{\nabla}(R)$, one has $\DD(H)=\lim_{\infty \leftarrow n}\DD_{tor}(\frac{H}{p^nH})$.
-Faltings has defined an adjoint functor $\EE_{tor}$ of $\DD_{tor}$ (see Ch II. f)-g) \cite{Fa2}).
+It follows from the construction that for an object $H\in \mathcal{MF}_{[0,p-2]}^{\nabla}(R)$, one has $\DD(H)=\lim_{\infty \leftarrow n}\DD_{tor}(\frac{H}{p^nH})$.
+Faltings has defined an adjoint functor $\EE_{tor}$ of $\DD_{tor}$ (see Ch.
+II. f)-g) \cite{Fa2}).
 For an object $\L\in \Rep_{\Z_p}(\Gamma_R)$, one defines